Effective-Immediately/effective-immediately/README.md

 We'd add:

 - Will I be able to keep my computer/related equipment?
 If the answer is no, and you don't have a personal machine, ask if it's possible to keep it at least on loan until you find your next job.
-This is particularly important considering public access to computer facilities (like the library) is restricted right now, and many of your interviews will be conducted remotely using a computer that can connect to videoconferencing software.
+This may be particularly important in areas where public access to computer facilities (like the library) may be restricted or services not restored, and many of your interviews will be conducted remotely using a computer that can connect to videoconferencing software.
 In general, it's worth asking for what would help make transitioning out easier (or otherwise be impactful for you), even if the answer is no.

 - Depending on your situation (i.e. company size, layoff group size within 30-90 days, state, reason for layoff), you may be entitled to minimum standard severance benefits from your company after a layoff, such as 60 or 90-day notice (or equivalent pay), or from your state government in the form of additional unemployment benefits.
-We're not legal experts on any of the details, and in California at least, there are newly-announced exceptions due to COVID-19.
+We're not legal experts on any of the details, and in California at least, there may still be exceptions due to COVID-19 or local natural disasters.
 So, if you feel your severance offer is lighter than it should be, you might ask whether the HR team has confirmed if your company meets those requirements.
 See: [CA WARN act FAQ](https://www.edd.ca.gov/About_EDD/coronavirus-2019/faqs/Warn.htm), and [Coronavirus and the WARN act](https://news.bloomberglaw.com/daily-labor-report/virus-driven-mass-worker-layoffs-could-soon-require-notice).

 - [Candor.co](https://candor.co/guides/layoff) has a simpler guide to handle closing out with your now-former employer.